SharonM-Analyst/Bank-Fraud-Detection/README.md

   </a>
 </p>

-This is the official repository of the Bank Fraud Detection Meodel End-to-End MLOps Pipeline by Sharon (Shanay) Mathebula.
+This is the official repository of the Bank Fraud Detection Model End-to-End MLOps Pipeline by Sharon (Shanay) Mathebula.

 ![ML Workflow](https://github.com/SharonM-Analyst/Bank-Fraud-Detection/blob/6e7b483b5b061be774355510f4398485a6e5ae79/0.%20ELT%20Pipeline/1.%20Architecture/Untitled%20Diagram.gif)